kungchuking/E2E_SCSI/README.md

 This project introduces a novel, end-to-end learning approach that jointly addresses two traditionally separate computer vision challenges: Snapshot Compressed Image (SCI) decoding and dynamic stereo depth estimation.
 The framework is an adaptation of the [DynamicStereo](https://github.com/facebookresearch/dynamic_stereo) repository and was trained using the [DynamicReplica](https://github.com/facebookresearch/dynamic_stereo) dataset.

 ## Installation
-To set up and run the project in a Linux environment, please follow these steps:
+To set up and run the project, please follow these steps:

 ### Setup the root for all source files:
 ```